Definition: the polarization dependence of the refractive index of a medium

 Consequences of a Polarization-dependent Refractive Index

 The polarization dependence of the refractive index can have a variety of effects, some of which are highly important in nonlinear optics and laser technology:

-- If a linearly polarized laser beam propagates through a birefringent medium, with the polarization direction not being aligned with one of the birefringent axes, there are two polarization components with different wavenumbers.
-Therefore, the optical phases of the two linear polarization components evolve differently, and consequently the resulting polarization state (from the superposition of the two linearly polarized components.
+If a linearly polarized laser beam propagates through a birefringent medium, there are generally two polarization components with different wavenumbers.
+Therefore, the optical phases of the two linear polarization components evolve differently, and consequently the resulting polarization state (from the superposition of the two components) changes during propagation.
 This effect can be applied, for example, in birefringent tuners, because it is wavelength-dependent (even if the difference in refractive indices is not wavelength-dependent).
 It can also be power-dependent (→ nonlinear polarization rotation) through self- and cross-phase modulation, e.g. in an optical fiber, and this effect is sometimes used for passive mode locking of fiber lasers.

 - Some laser crystals (e.g. vanadate or tungstate crystals) are naturally birefringent.
 This is often helpful for obtaining a linearly polarized output without depolarization loss.

-- Birefringent crystals are also used for making polarizers.
+- Birefringent crystals are also used for making polarizers of various types.

 The magnitude of birefringence can be specified in different ways:

-- For bulk crystals, it is natural to consider the difference of refractive indices for the two polarization directions.
+- For bulk optical materials, it is also common to consider the difference of refractive indices for the two polarization directions.
 The larger that difference, the larger the obtained retardance per millimeter of propagation length.